-I’m in a cinema watching Rogue One.
+I’m in a cinema watching a re-run of Star Wars Rogue One.
 I look around and I notice that many of those people are not impressed by the movie at all.
 Actually most of them look like they are queueing up at a supermarket till.

 They were amazed.
 Everyone was amazed.
-They told me they kept talking about it for months and couldn’t figure out how those guys made all those light sabers and spaceship stuff.
+They kept talking about it for months and couldn’t figure out how those guys made all those light sabres and spaceships.

 Please notice that I’m picking this event just to exemplify something that I’ve noticed is going on in the communication field since the last 10 years, and to ask myself these questions:

 I’d like to understand this phenomenon from a design and business perspective.

 “What would it take, with an audience like this, to get noticed as a brand?”

 Expanding one’s audience and engage with it, is the constant challenge faced by companies and design and marketing agencies every day.

 How can we grab people’s attention, if even multi-million dollar blockbusters struggle to do that?

 Maybe with a little less marketing analysis and a little more creativity.

 Let’s go back a bit, before the digital revolution.
 Before it, Creatives were amongst the best paid (and admittedly the most spoiled) people in the advertising and design industry.
 Back in those days, some companies trusted Creatives more than market experts.